javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 // class is a function
 alert(typeof User); // function

-// ...or, more precisely, the constructor method alert(User === User.prototype.constructor); // true
+// ...or, more precisely, the constructor function alert(User === User.prototype.constructor); // true

 // The methods are in User.prototype, e.g: